schochastics/netrankr/cran-comments.md

-This is the first submission of the netrankr package.
+## Resubmission

+This is a resubmission of the package.
+In this version I have added an appropriate reference for the method in the 'Description' field of the DESCRIPTION file.

 ---

 ## Test environments

 * Ubuntu 17.10, R 3.4.2
 * win-builder (devel and release)
 * macOS 10.11 El Capitan, R 3.4.1